 Please remember to keep an updated copy of your resume on your Job Mine account.

-Lectures/Academic Advisors, and Peer Career Advisors present many of these workshops at the College of Business Administration.
+Employers and COBA Program Advisor/Lecturers present many of these workshops at the College of Business Administration.

-The College of Business Administration also holds professional development events and employer delivered workshops throughout the year.
+The College of Business Administration also holds the following professional development events.

 Use the link below to see when the next class is being offered.